-Project Description: The Central Puget Sound Regional Transit Authority (Sound Transit) proposes to extend the Link light rail from the Angle Lake Station in the City of SeaTac, Washington south through the cities of Kent, Des Moines, and Federal Way and terminating near the existing Federal Way Transit Center.
-The project is planned to be fully grade-separated.
-The project includes construction of three new stations as well as the purchase of 20 vehicles.
-Service is planned to operate 20 hours a day weekdays and 18 hours on weekends, with trains every eight minutes during weekday peak periods and every ten minutes during weekday off-peak periods and on weekends.
+The Central Puget Sound Regional Transit Authority (Sound Transit) proposes to build a 7.8mile southerly extension to the Link light rail system, from the Angle Lake station through the cities of SeaTac, Des Moines, Kent, and Federal Way in King County, Washington, with three new stations.
+The Project is designed to be fully grade-separated, within exclusive right-of-way.
+The majority of the routing is in or adjacent to the Interstate 5 (I-5) right of way.
+The Project includes the purchase of 20 vehicles.
+The service is planned to operate 20 hours on weekdays and 18 hours on weekends, with trains every eight minutes during weekday peak periods and every 10 minutes during other periods, both in the opening year and the horizon year.

-Project Purpose: The project is intended to relieve congestion, improve transit performance, and enhance mobility choice in southern King County for a significant transit-dependent population in the corridor.
+Project Purpose: The project is intended to relieve congestion, improve transit performance, and enhance mobility choice in a portion of southern King County that has a significant transit-dependent population.
 The existing roadway network in the corridor is constrained, with limited possibilities for expansion along the two major north-south highways through the corridor - Interstate 5 and State Route 99.
 Although there is extensive bus service in the corridor today, the buses are subject to the same travel delays as automobiles in the corridor.

-Project Development History, Status and Next Steps: The project concept was originally included in the region's fiscally constrained long-range transportation plan in May 2010.
-Sound Transit completed an alternatives analysis in 2013.
-A Draft Environmental Impact Statement (EIS) was published in April 2015.
-The project entered New Starts Project Development in September 2016.
-In November 2016, a Final EIS for the project was published and Sound Transit selected a final locally preferred alternative (LPA).
-FTA issued a Record of Decision (ROD) in February 2017.
-The LPA was adopted into the region's fiscally constrained long-range transportation plan in March 2017.
-Sound Transit anticipates entry into New Starts Engineering in Early 2018, receipt of a Full Funding Grant Agreement in early 2019, and the start of revenue service in 2024.
+Project Development History, Status and Next Steps: Following completion of an alternatives analysis in January 2013, and publication of a Draft Environmental Impact Statement (EIS) in April 2015, Sound Transit selected a locally preferred alternative (LPA) in July 2015.
+The Project entered New Starts Project Development in September 2016.
+After completion of the Final EIS in November 2016, a final LPA was selected by Sound Transit in January 2017, and adopted into the fiscally constrained Long-Range Transportation Plan in March 2017.
+FTA issued a Record of Decision in March 2017, completing the environmental review process.
+Sound Transit anticipates entry into Engineering in early 2019, receipt of a Full Funding Grant Agreement in late 2019, and the start of revenue service in late 2024.